amper43/hastic-server-wiki/Docker.md

 NOTE: if you use grafana and hastic on one host, use real IP instead of localhost (or 127.0.0.1) when open Grafana in browser.

 In docker hastic use tcp connection.
-If you want to increase performance use hastic with host's ipc (production mode, without docker).
+If you want to increase performance use hastic with host's ipc (production mode, without docker) as described in https://github.com/hastic/hastic-server/wiki/Installation-from-source.